-If you’re a fan of slot machines, as I’m sure most of my readers are, you might want to know which games constitute the most popular slots in the world.
+If you’re a fan of slot machines, as I’m sure most of my readers are, you might want to know which games constitute the most popular slots in the world as of 2021.

 It’s hard to answer this question definitively, as most slot machine manufacturers don’t publish details about how many of their games are extant or how much money each machine averages.
 Also, which slot machines are near you vary according to where you live.

 But I can draw some conclusions about which are the most popular slots based on projected search volume from various web marketing tools.